Skip to Content

 “This legislation does not reinstate the draft.
 Reinstating the draft would require a separate act by Congress that would have to pass both the U.S. House and Senate and be signed into law by the President.
 This idea is not currently being weighed in either chamber.
 Our nation has not had a military draft in more than a half-century, and I spend a great deal of my time in Congress working to ensure that we never will again,” said Houlahan

-Earlier this year, when Houlahan learned that we spend an estimated $30 million in taxpayer dollars each year to remind eligible American men to register with the Selective Service System, she asked if there was a better way.
+Earlier this year, when Houlahan learned that we spend taxpayer dollars each year to remind eligible American men to register with the Selective Service System, she asked if there was a better way.
 The decline in registration is largely the result of two factors: automatic registration being removed from the Free Application for Federal Student Aid (FAFSA), which accounted for 25% of registrations, and fewer young people getting driver’s licenses, a common method of registering.
 Her amendment to the National Defense Authorization Act (NDAA) to make registration automatic was introduced with Rep Don Bacon (R, NE-06) and had unanimous, bipartisan support in the Armed Services Committee.
 It also passed the whole House with bipartisan support in the final NDAA.

 In addition to saving significant taxpayer money, automatic registration alleviates the burden on young men, preventing them from unknowingly committing a felony.
 Neglecting to register carries a large fine, prison time, a prohibition on any job with the federal government and some state and local governments, and limitations on access to programs such as student loans and job training.